-When the N64 was introduced to the gaming world, people were taken aback by how the graphics came to life.
-The concept of “3-D gaming” had been born, bringing us closer to the characters and stories we already loved.
-New Mario and Pokemon titles became some of the highlights for the system, bringing characters to life in a way we had not seen before.
+When the N64 was introduced to the gaming world, people were taken aback by how the graphics came to life compared to NES and SNES games.
+The concept of “3-D gaming” was entirely new, bringing us closer to the characters and stories we already loved.
+New Mario games and Pokemon titles became some of the highlights for the system, bringing characters to life in a way we had not seen before.
 Although not all the games from the N64 could survive the tests of time, there are quite a few that have place in our hearts.
 In honor of these games we grew up and loved so much, we have compiled a list of all of the best N64 games based on their genre.

 If you think you can name all the best N64 games, read on and see how well you do.

 Jet Force Gemini remains one of the most unique and entertaining experiences on the Nintendo 64.
 Developed by Rare — the studio behind GoldenEye, Perfect Dark, and Battletoads — and published by Nintendo, Jet Force Gemini set gamers on an epic sci-fi adventure.
 It combined the mechanics of third-person shooting, platforming, and running-and-gunning, to produce an end result unlike much of what the N64 had seen thus far.
 While playing through each level, gamers had access to three different members of the team; Juno, Vela, and Lupus.
 Each world featured its own set of enemies, environments, and platforming puzzles which were best conquered by utilizing the strengths of each character.
 For instance, Juno could walk through magma un-harmed.
 Players were encouraged to explore every nook and cranny in order to advance to the next world.